neondatabase/website/content/docs/connect/connection-errors.md

 unsupported startup parameter in options: <...>
 ```

-It happens because pooled connection with PgBouncer support a limited number of startup parameters.
-To resolve this issue either remove this startup parameter or do not use pooled connection with this setup.
+The error occurs when using a pooled Neon connection string, which only supports a limited number of startup parameters.
+To resolve this issue, you can either remove the startup parameter or use an unpooled pooled connection.
+For more information about pooled and unpooled connections in Neon, see [Connection pooling](/docs/connect/connection-pooling).

 <NeedHelp/>